-CS 235 E-mail Policies
+CS 325 E-mail Policies

 - NOTE: please do NOT use Canvas messages to contact me or ask me a question -- send me actual e-mail messages instead.
 Handling Canvas messages is time-consuming and error-prone on my end. - HSU students are responsible for checking their HSU e-mail account for official communications.
-You are expected to check for course-related messages as well. - While students may elect to redirect messages sent to their official HSU email address to another address, those who redirect their email to another address do so at their own risk. - HSU Email Policy: https://policy.humboldt.edu/p16-01-email-policy - All e-mails that I send for this course will include CS 235 in their Subject: line. - Likewise, include CS 235 along with a description of your e-mail in the Subject: line of all class-related emails that you send to me. - This will help your e-mail be more recognizable as a class-related message, and will make it less likely that I will accidentally overlook it. - ALSO include a descriptive subject along with the CS 235 in that Subject: line -- this also increases the chances that I will notice and reply to your question more promptly. - (In particular, do not just reply to a class e-mail message I have sent previously, and do not simply leave the Subject: line blank!) - Ask specific questions via e-mail -- for less-specific or broader questions, come to student hours or make an appointment to meet with me.
-Overly-vague or broad questions are problematic to answer by e-mail. - For example, an example of a specific question is: - "When I try to run my application myApplic [attach your myApplic.java file with class MyApplic's Java source code], I receive the following error message: [paste in the first 4-5 lines of that error message] - Can you point me in the right direction about what is wrong?" - An example of an overly-vague or broad question is: - "Here's my program: [just pasting in its code].
-Is it right?" - When e-mailing a question about a program, attach a copy of your program file(s)
+You are expected to check for course-related messages as well. - While students may elect to redirect messages sent to their official HSU email address to another address, those who redirect their email to another address do so at their own risk. - HSU Email Policy: https://policy.humboldt.edu/p16-01-email-policy - All e-mails that I send for this course will include CS 325 in their Subject: line. - Likewise, include CS 325 along with a description of your e-mail in the Subject: line of all class-related e-mails that you send to me. - This will help your e-mail be more recognizable as a class-related message, and will make it less likely that I will accidentally overlook it. - ALSO include a descriptive subject along with the CS 325 in that Subject: line -- this also increases the chances that I will notice and reply to your question more promptly. - (In particular, do not just reply to a class e-mail message I have sent previously, and do not simply leave the Subject: line blank!) - Ask specific questions via e-mail -- for less-specific or broader questions, come to student hours or make an appointment to meet with me.
+Overly-vague or broad questions are problematic to answer by e-mail. - For example, an example of a specific question is: - "When I try to run the query: [paste in the query], I receive the following error message: [paste in the error message] - Can you point me in the right direction about what is wrong?" - An example of an overly-vague or broad question is: - "Here's my SQL script: [just pasting in its code].
+Is it right?" - When e-mailing a question about a SQL script, - attach a copy of your SQL script file(s)